 Dr. O’Sullivan additionally served as deputy director of governance for the Iraq Coalition Provisional Authority, and in the State Department as principal advisor to the President’s Special Envoy to the Northern Ireland Peace Process.
 She was a fellow at The Brookings Institution from 1997 to 2001.

 She is on the board of directors of the Council on Foreign Relations.
-She is also a member of the International Advisory Group for the British law firm Linklaters.
-Additionally, she is a trustee of the International Crisis Group and a member of the board of The Mission Continues, a non-profit organization to help veterans.
-She is also a member of the Aspen Strategy Group and the advisory committees of the Women's Initiative at the George W. Bush Institute and Columbia University’s Center for Global Energy Policy.
+She is also a member of the International Advisory Group for the British law firm Linklaters and a Senior Advisor for Macro Advisory Partners.
+Additionally, she is a trustee of the International Crisis Group and a member of the board of The Mission Continues, a nonprofit organization to help veterans.
+She is also a member of the Aspen Strategy Group and the advisory committees of the Women's Initiative at the George W. Bush Institute and Columbia University’s Center on Global Energy Policy.

 Dr. O’Sullivan is the recipient of the Medal for Distinguished Public Service from the U.S. Department of Defense, the highest award given to civilians, and a three-time recipient of the U.S. Department of State’s Superior Honor Award.